 Veterinary medicine shares much in common with regular medicine programmes, and students will find a large degree of crossover in terms of modules and topics covered.
 Courses generally last five years and once you graduate, you will be able to register with the Royal College of Veterinary Surgeons and begin your career.

-There are only seven UK institutions which offer veterinary medicine programmes, and you can learn more about each of them below.
+There are only eight UK institutions which offer veterinary medicine programmes, and you can learn more about each of them below (Guardian University Guide 2021).
 If you wish to begin your application to study veterinary medicine in the UK, arrange a free consultation with SI-UK London today.

 Top Eight UK Universities for Veterinary Medicine

 The Royal (Dick) School of Veterinary Studies at the University of Edinburgh was the highest ranked veterinary school in the UK in the Research Excellence Framework 2014 and is currently ranked the best in the UK by the Guardian University Guide.

 Extra-Mural Studies placements allow students to further practice their animal handling and clinical skills, as well as increasing their confidence, increasing their work experience and providing a valuable insight into the real world of work and the School is fully accredited by the UK’s Royal College of Veterinary Surgeons (RCVS) and the American Veterinary Medical Association.

 - Course to consider: BVMS (hons) Veterinary Medicine

 Modern facilities in the Queen’s Veterinary School Hospital at the University of Cambridge include a five-theatre small animal surgical suite, a fully-equipped intensive care unit and an equine surgical suite and diagnostic unit, with an MRI machine capable of imaging standing horses.
 Small animals, farm animals and horses are housed on-site to provide continual opportunities to consolidate your animal handling skills.
 The nearby University Farm also allows all students to become involved in lambing and dairy management.